Your new little bundle of joy is about to bring a huge bundle of change.

 Healthline.com provides an eye-opening snapshot of what happens to regular adult and caretaker routines and sleep cycles when a little one first arrives on the scene.
 Using data from a Sleep Junkie Survey, the study, among other things, reveals:

-*Once baby has arrived, the average caretaker adult loses about 109-minutes of sleep per night.
+- Once the baby has arrived, the average caretaker adult loses about 109 minutes of sleep per night.
 In a two-adult household, that represents a whopping 218 minutes of lost sleep per night which equates to more than three-and-a-half hours of sleep per evening.
-That certainly adds up by the end of the week, month and year.
+That certainly adds up by the end of the week, month, and year.

-*Even during day-time hours, the routines of adult care providers change dramatically.
+- Even during daytime hours, the routines of adult care providers change dramatically.
 The same survey indicates more than five hours per day are directly devoted to the care of a newborn.
 How is that time spent?
-Approximately one-hour and-forty-one-minutes per day are devoted to feeding baby.
-Another one-hour-and-twenty-one minutes are spent walking baby.
-Thirty-four minutes a day are normally spent reading to baby, while the average parent pulls out all the stops in trying to get baby asleep by spending 41-minutes driving baby around in the car, equivalent to a 20-mile road trip.
+Approximately one hour and forty-one minutes per day are devoted to feeding the baby.
+Other one-hour-and-twenty-one minutes are spent walking the baby.
+Thirty-four minutes a day are normally spent reading to baby, while the average parent pulls out all the stops in trying to get the baby asleep by spending 41 minutes driving baby around in the car, equivalent to a 20-mile road trip.

-*Place the baby’s crib or bassinette close to where you sleep so if you do have to awaken, it will be easier to fall back asleep once baby has been tended to.
+- Place the baby’s crib or bassinet close to where you sleep so if you do have to awaken, it will be easier to fall back asleep once the baby has been tended to.

 Brevard Health Alliance’s Monica Jackson, Physician Assistant at Palm Bay Pediatric Clinic, and the mother of young children herself, offers three suggestions learned from first-hand experience to best manage your new family landscape.

 First, “Take breaks!
 It’s important for new parents to understand and appreciate the benefits of getting out of the house.
-A relaxing walk around the neighborhood, sunbathing on the patio for 15-30 minutes, getting that much needed haircut, or even a rip to the grocery store can be enough to rejuvenate a sleep-deprived parent.”
+A relaxing walk around the neighborhood, sunbathing on the patio for 15-30 minutes, getting that much-needed haircut, or even a trip to the grocery store can be enough to rejuvenate a sleep-deprived parent.”